 - revegetation of degraded areas and establishment of vegetation corridors

-- other activities deemed by the assessment panel as relevant to the conservation and management of the nature refuge values (e.g. fire access tracks, ecological surveys, off-stream stock watering points, reducing sediment loss, wildlife monitoring, environmental education/interpretive material).
+- other activities deemed by the assessment panel as relevant to the conservation land management of the nature refuge (e.g. fire access tracks, ecological surveys, off-stream stock watering points, erosion control, wildlife monitoring, environmental education/interpretive material).

-Activities that won’t be funded include those that:
+Activities that will not be funded include those that:

-- cannot be demonstrated to provide a clear environmental benefit to the nature refuge
+- do not demonstrate a clear environmental benefit to the nature refuge

 - are a condition of a Development Approval, Rehabilitation Order or an offset requirement under a government offset policy

 - are the normal or legal responsibility of the landholder (e.g. maintenance of buildings)